Originally Published: July 7, 2014

 The best way to report cellular age is using PDLs.
-Well controlled experimental and manufacturing process will use cells within a consistent PDL range.
+Well-controlled experimental and manufacturing processes will use cells within a consistent PDL range.
 Therefore, RoosterBio reports the exact PDL of each lot of MSCs so that our customers can keep track of cumulative PDL during their own experiments and manufacturing processes.
-We have also created an Excel Template PDL Tracker that anyone can request for their own purposes (Please email us at email@example.com).
+For your convenience, we have created a PDL Calculator you can use to quickly calculate your own PDL.

 - Bonab MM, et al. (2006) Aging of mesenchymal stem cell in vitro.
 BMC Cell Biol.
 7:14.
 PubMed